louisowen6/NLP_Stacking_Ensemble/README.md

 # Sentiment Analysis in Stock Market using Twitter and Stocktwits Data with CNN, LSTM, MLP, NLP and Stacking Ensemble

-You can see the powerpoint slides in Bahasa Indonesia [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/PPT.pptx)

 ## Requirements